Ainali/tastydata/README.md

 Translations were promoted through the [Wikidata Menu Challenge](https://www.wikidata.org/wiki/Wikidata:Menu_Challenge/Wikimania_2019).

 ## Dependencies
-The menues are using [qlabel](https://github.com/googleknowledge/qlabel/) for getting translations for concepts from Wikidata and [Universal Language Selector](https://www.mediawiki.org/wiki/Universal_Language_Selector).
+The menues are using [qlabel](https://github.com/googleknowledge/qlabel/) for getting translations for concepts from Wikidata and [Universal Language Selector](https://www.mediawiki.org/wiki/Universal_Language_Selector) for language selection.
+The python scripts for the generator relies on python2.

 ## How to use the menu
 Go to http://aina.li/menu and click on a meal to see the menu for that meal.
-Chang language with the language selector.
+Change language with the language selector.
 Click on an ingredient to see an image of it.

 ## Adding data and generating menues
 Is explained in [this readme](/generator/README.md).